 Crossing of the Red Sea

+The Crossing of the Red Sea is the climactic deliverance where Israel passed through divided waters on dry ground while the entire Egyptian army was drowned - the foundational miracle of Israel's identity.
 In the ancient retellings of Israel's deliverance, the confrontation at the sea stands as a decisive moment of divine judgment upon imperial power.
 The Book of Jubilees frames this event within a cosmic struggle involving Mastema, the adversarial prince, who incites Pharaoh to pursue the escaping Israelites with his chariots and horsemen.
 Jubilees 48 describes how the Egyptians, hardened in their resolve, advance into the divided waters only to face reversal, their forces engulfed as the sea returns to its strength.
 This account emphasizes not merely escape but the annihilation of an entire military host, underscoring themes of retribution that echo the Enochic visions of heavenly beings cast down for their rebellion.
 The Book of Jasher expands the narrative with vivid tactical detail, portraying the Israelite camp's passage between towering walls of water while the pursuing army, led by Pharaoh himself, becomes mired in the seabed.
 Chapters 81 and 82 recount how the Egyptians, confident in their superior numbers and weaponry, press forward until the waters collapse upon them at dawn, leaving no survivor among the elite forces.
 Such embellishments heighten the sense of a true battlefield reversal, where natural elements serve as instruments of celestial command rather than random catastrophe.
 Within the broader Enochian tradition, this crossing resonates with recurring motifs of separation between the righteous and the wicked, akin to the flood judgments and the binding of the Watchers in 1 Enoch.
 The event illustrates how divine sovereignty intervenes in human conflicts to preserve a chosen line, prefiguring eschatological battles where oppressive powers face ultimate overthrow.
 Readers encounter here a theology of history in which the sea itself becomes an agent of covenant fidelity, transforming a moment of peril into the foundation for Israel's identity as a people delivered through overwhelming might.

 Details